96imranahmed/Born-Again-Tree-Ensembles/README.md

 test_predict = output_decision_tree.predict(test_data[test_data.columns.difference(['target'])].values)
 ```

-I have created a set of tests with various UCI datasets in the `tests` directory. `Basic_test.py` is a variant of the example detailed in the Appendix of the paper. `HTRU_test.py` is the same model as applied to the [HTRU2 dataset](http://archive.ics.uci.edu/ml/datasets/HTRU2).
+I have created a set of tests with various UCI datasets in the `tests` directory. `Basic_test.py` is a variant of the example detailed in the Appendix of the paper. `HTRU_test.py` is the same model as applied to the [HTRU2 dataset](http://archive.ics.uci.edu/ml/datasets/HTRU2). `breast_cancer.py` allows model testing on several UCI breast-cancer datasets, as detailed in `datasets.py`.

 Running `BATDepth` on an RF (>2 estimators) trained on HTRU2 gives the following output:
 ```sh